BalzGuenat/SatGazer/README.md

 ### Checking Motors

-To ensure that the stepper motors operate correctly, set both the heading and altitude to 90 using the web GUI.
+To ensure that the stepper motors operate correctly, set both the azimuth and altitude to 90 using the web GUI.
 Ensure that both axes move smoothly and that the arrow now indeed points East.

 If the motors don't run smoothly or at all, check that the wiring corresponds to the pin assignments for the motors.